DETAILED ACTION

 “generating a payment request representing the scheduled transaction, the payment request comprising the network identifier for the recipient and a participant identifier for the recipient, and forwarding the payment request to a global transaction router of a supernetwork that is configured to route the payment request from the first payment network to the second payment network”.

-Performing steps by a generic machine, or server computing device with a memory merely limit the abstraction to a computer field by execution by generic computers.
+Performing steps by a generic machine or server computing device with a memory merely limit the abstraction to a computer field by execution by generic computers.
 See MPEP 2106.05(1).

-As noted in MPEP 2106.04(d), limitations which amount to instructions to implement an abstract idea on a computer or merely using a computer as a tool, limitations which amount to
+As noted in MPEP 2106.04(d), limitations which amount to instructions to implement an abstract idea on a computer or merely using a computer as a tool, limitations which amount to insignificant extra-solution activity, and limitations which amount to generally linking to a particular technological environment do not integrate a practical exception into a practical application.

 Generating data and forwarding data to a router to route data are similar to Alappat, which as noted in MPEP 2106.
 05(b)(1) is superseded, and the correct analysis is to look whether the added elements integrate the exception into a practical application or provide significantly more than the judicial exception.
 The claims in the instant application are performed by one processor or computing device which merely queries for populating a template with data.
 The claimed payment networks are not performing any functions.
 The supernetwork performs its expected function which is to route data.